 This may include getting a restraining order, changing your phone number, and arranging a safe place to stay.

-Leaving an abusive relationship is never easy, but it’s always worth it — why be a victim of continued abuse?
-With the proper support, you can make a new start and live a life free from fear and violence.’
+Leaving an abusive relationship is never easy, but it’s always worth it.
+With the proper support, you can make a new start and live a life free from fear and violence.

 Related: Therapy for Narcissistic Abuse: The 5 Best Affordable Alternatives